 They sell t-shirts that say “I survived the Road to Hana” and once you do it, you’ll understand why!

 This windy road offers some of the most breathtaking views of the North Shore of Maui.
 You can take a tour, get the audio guide app, or just wing it and have a wonderful time.
+Check out the latest prices and more details.

 You won’t want to come to Maui and not see a waterfall.
 It’s an iconic thing to see in Hawaii.

-Some of the top Maui waterfalls include Twin Falls (on the Road to Hana), Honokohau Falls (the tallest waterfall in Maui) and Waimoku Falls.
+Some of the top Maui waterfalls include Twin Falls (on the Road to Hana), Honokohau Falls (the tallest waterfall in Maui), and Waimoku Falls.

 Read more about Maui waterfalls